whoamihealay/rest-countries-api/README.md

 ### What I learned

 - I learned how to implement Context with State Actions and Reducers.
-I am really happy with my apiState.js and apiReducer.js files.
-The search bar and Filter dropdown both interact with the state of the Countries array in a way that they both check if one another are active and function accordingly.
+I am happy with my apiState.js and apiReducer.js files.
+The search bar and Filter dropdown both interact with the state of the Countries array in a way that they both check if one another is active and function accordingly.

-- On a full-stack side-project of mine I wrote a Django API Backend and React Frontend.
-Before this challenge I didn't know what API endpoints I would need/use.
-That resulted in a lot a data manipulation on the frontend and few Api endpoints.
-Thanks to FrontendMentor I have a better understanding what the frontend needs.
+- On a full-stack side-project I wrote a Django API Backend and React Frontend.
+Before this challenge, I didn't know what API endpoints I would need/use.
+That resulted in a lot of data manipulation on the Frontend and too few API endpoints.
+Thanks to FrontendMentor I have a better understanding of what the frontend needs.

 - This challenge is a turning point for me.
-I focused heavily on my workflow. <br> <br>Let's recap: I broke down the challenge into features: UI(Backgroungd, Header), UI components(SearchBar, Filter Button, Country Cards, Country Detail), Navigation(From the country card to the detail page), State (Context), Functions( Search Bar, Filter and DarkMode) and Unplanned.
-After each feature I would merge back to a develop branch (or experimental if I expected a few merge conflicts) and do some refactoring, commenting and/or small fixes. <br><br>
+I focused heavily on my workflow. <br> <br>Let's recap: I broke down the challenge into features: UI(Background, Header), UI components(SearchBar, Filter Button, Country Cards, Country Detail), Navigation(From the country card to the detail page), State (Context), Functions( Search Bar, Filter, and DarkMode) and Unplanned.
+After each feature, I would merge back to a develop branch (or experimental if I expected a few merge conflicts) and do some refactoring, commenting, and/or small fixes. <br><br>
   Then I asked my partner in crime (and wife) to find ways to break the app.
 She succeeded every single time up to v1.3.
-She is the sweetest human being I know but when it comes to testing she is pure chaos!
+She is the sweetest human being I know and when it comes to testing she is pure chaos!
   <br><br>
-  Finally, I merge to main with a version tag and deploy to GitHug pages !
+  Finally, I merge to the main branch with a version tag and deploy to GitHub pages!

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+In future development, I will focus on a test-driven workflow.
+In no particular order, I want to explore these concepts, libraries, and frameworks: Redux, Redis, Next.JS, GraphQL API, Java Spring boot.

 ### Useful resources